kaihendry/dabase.com/content/blog/account-security.md

 I think my setup is too complex for any trusted member of my family (or friend) to recover my data with, in case of an accident.

+As for my family's security practices.
+I think it's pretty bad and tbh I'm struggling with my own issues, so I don't want to get too involved.

 # Things I think I'm doing well with

 I try not to use my Singapore number for anything, but some services esp like